See by:open filter

 Jamie was a summer associate in the firm's New York office in 2017.

 Elena Kamenir, an Associate in Orrick's Washington, D.C., office, is a member of the Antitrust and Competition practice group.
+Elena's practice focuses on merger clearance, civil litigation, and antitrust counseling.

 During law school, Elena worked as an intern for FTC Commissioner Maureen Ohlhausen and at the Bureau of Competition.
 Elena also worked as a research assistant for two former FTC commissioners and at the Global Antitrust Institute (GAI).
 At GAI, Elena assisted in preparing articles and presentations to foreign competition enforcers on proposed amendments and draft guidelines.
 Prior to law school, Elena worked at an advertising agency.